Last Update: October 4, 2023

 He realized that medium-chain triglycerides, or MCTs, could trigger ketosis even in people who are also consuming carbohydrates.
 This means that by incorporating MCTs into the diet — whether with a few spoonfuls of MCT oil stirred into coffee or through dairy products from goat and sheep milk, which are high in MCTs — you can enjoy keto benefits without cutting out all carbs.
 “How liberating is that?”

-Ready to take Dr. Gundry’s revamped ketogenic diet for a spin?
+Ready to take Dr. Gundry’s keto diet for a spin?
 Try a recipe from his new book below — a light, springy arugula and fennel salad with a bright citrus vinaigrette and irresistible “croutons” filled with that keto superfood, goat cheese— and stock up on some of his Thrive Market picks here.

 If you missed our IG Live conversation with Dr. Gundry, you can watch it here.

 Total time: 45 minutes